Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Computation complexity analysis

-The NOT selection only requires further $O(\abs{\mathcal{I}})=O(T^\omega)$ computations, because of the deterministic and nested structure of the seeded intervals $\mathcal{I}$.
-Thus, if cumulative sums are pre-computed, the final computation complexity is $O(\min\{T^{\omega}\log T,\, T\})$; otherwise, the computation of cumulative sums dominates, and leads to the final computation complexity of $O(T)$. \end{proof}
+Thus, if cumulative sums are pre-computed, the final computation complexity is $O\bigl(p \min\{n^{\omega}\log n,\, n\}\bigr)$; otherwise, the computation of cumulative sums dominates, and leads to the final computation complexity of $O(pn)$.
+Besides, the overall memory complexity is $O(pn)$. \end{proof}

+\begin{remark}[Implementation] It is logically clean and easy to consider the optimistic search part and the selection part, separately, as in \cref{Alg:OSeedBS}.
+But in regard to implementation, we should merge both parts, and run optimistic searches only for the seeded intervals with boolean variables being true, though this only improves the multiplying constant in the computation complexity analysis, instead of the order. \end{remark}